bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 ## How to install an additional Android SDK package

-**The preferred way to do this is to use the** `Install missing Android SDK components` **step**.
-Please only use a Script solution if you really have to, as you'll have to update the Script if the Android tools change (which did happen).
+We suggest you to use our `Install missing Android SDK components` Step to install dependencies for your Android project.
+Please only use a Script? solution if you really have to, as you'll have to manually update the Script if the Android tools change (which did happen).

+### Manual installation of Android SDKs?

 All you have to do is to add a `Script` step to your workflow, and use the Android `sdkmanager` tool to install the additional packages you want to.